hima-97/ECG-Arrhythmia-Classification/README.md

 * Model Training:
 Training the RF model using selected features, fine-tuning its ability to classify arrhythmias.

-* Hyperparameter Tuning:
-Optimizing model parameters to enhance training efficiency and accuracy.

-* Model Validation and Evaluation:
+* Model Validation:
 Custom leave-one-out cross-validation strategy to validate the model’s generalizability and mitigate overfitting.

+* Model Evaluation:
 Thorough evaluation in a separate testing phase to assess the model's performance on unseen data.

-* Performance Assessment:
-Utilizing Key Performance Indicators (KPIs) such as accuracy, precision, recall, and F1 score for final model evaluation.
-These metrics provide a comprehensive view of the model's diagnostic capabilities in classifying arrhythmias from single-lead ECG data.
+The model's performance is evaluated using various key performance indicators (KPIs), including accuracy, precision, recall, and F1 score.

 This methodical and detailed approach ensures a seamless transition from raw ECG data acquisition to developing a proficient model capable of classifying different arrhythmias, thereby demonstrating the project's applicability in smart wearable technology for remote healthcare monitoring.

 ### Data Exploration and Analysis
 For this project, the [MIT-BIH Arrhythmia Database](https://physionet.org/content/mitdb/1.0.0/), sourced from Physionet.org, was meticulously selected.